snrism/containet/README.rst

     - Configure IP addresses for each container
     - Test container connection

+Experiment 3 (slide 15):
-Experiment 3: Same as Experiment 2, but start containers with VLAN tags to isolate set of containers.
+    - Same as Experiment 2, but start containers with VLAN tags to isolate set of containers.

 Installation
 ===========